Skip to main content

 Identifier: 2-5-1

-The contents of this collection encompass a wide range of materials that provide insight into the personal, professional, and political life of Emma Guffey Miller.
-This collection includes speech transcripts, personal correspondence, and essays authored by Miller, offering a window into her thoughts, ideas, and public addresses.
-Various publications by and about Miller further explore her contributions and legacy.
-In addition, the collection contains invitations, memorabilia, and...
+Scope and Contents The contents of this collection include materials regarding the personal, professional, and political life of Emma Guffey Miller.
+Material types include speech transcripts, personal correspondence, photographs, and written works by Miller.
+Various publications by and about Miller highlight her contributions and legacy.
+In addition, the collection contains both personal and political invitations, notably from influential political figures of the time such as Eleanor and Franklin D. Roosevelt,...

 Collection